learn-co-students/dc_ds_06_03_19/module_1/morning_warm_up/week_1/1_5_visualization_matplotlib.md

 `from IPython.display import Image`

-### 1. open the notebook from yesterday through the command line
+### 1. open the notebook with the CO2 data through the command line

 ### 2.
  - Create a new directory in your documents folder